Meghana0109/Microcontrollers-Systems-Lab/Real time mm-ss clock/Readme.txt

-Aim is to design a digital real time clock which displays time in mm-ss format
+Aim is to design a digital real time clock on LED displays which displays time in mm-ss format